 - 1 TBSP tomato paste

-- Heat a burner to medium-high and saute your onion and peppers in 1-2 tsp of your favorite healthy oil.
-I finely chop ¼ cup of red and ¼ cup of yellow onion but you can use ½ cup of any onion you have on hand if needed.
+- Heat a burner to medium-high and saute your onion in 1-2 tsp of your favorite healthy oil..
+I finely chop 1/4 cup of red and 1/4 cup of yellow onion but you can use 1/2 cup of white, red, or yellow onion.